lblod/app-digitaal-loket/README.md

 **NOTE**: The `--write-out '%{json}' | jq '.results'` snippet at the end allows for a nicer output, but it can be removed.
 You need to install `jq` first if you choose to write out the JSON output to `jq`.

-The following is an example output you may after executing the request:
+The following is an example output you may see after executing the request:

 ```json
 {